Escaping Gift & Estate Taxes: Releasing Ownership While Retaining Control

 Phase III: Buildout

 In the third stage, we build out your new tax structure using the plan created by our legal architects.
-Here the costs are, of course, variable, but typically run from about $25,000 up to perhaps $75,000 for a large and complex estate.
-Always this includes a revision to your existing estate plan, along with creating all the necessary trusts, LLCs, PRPs, or other entities.
+This includes a revision to your existing estate plan, along with creating all the necessary trusts, LLCs, PRPs, or other entities.
 It also includes working closely with your CPA, Financial Advisor, and others on your “A-Team.”
 If you have a $20 million estate, and this architectural plan can save your family $10 million over the next 10 years—not to mention protecting your assets for the next generation—we know the investment will be worthwhile.

 Again and again, after our deep dive, our clients tell us they are astounded by “what they didn’t know they didn’t know” about their tax situation and the possibilities for minimizing it.